surabh07/Leetcode/README.md

 - Each day's challenge is organized into its own directory (`Day1`, `Day2`, etc.).
 - Inside each directory, you'll find:
-  - Problem Description: A brief overview of the challenge.
-  - Solution: My solutions in various programming languages (e.g., Python, Java).
+  - Solution: My solutions are in Java.

 ## Why This Repository?

 - Learning and Improvement: By committing to solving a problem daily, I aim to enhance my understanding of algorithms and data structures.
 - Sharing Knowledge: I believe in sharing my solutions to help others learn and compare different approaches.

-Feel free to explore, contribute, or use these solutions as a reference in your own journey of mastering LeetCode challenges!
+Feel free to explore, contribute, or use these solutions as a reference in your own journey of mastering LeetCode challenges